craftercms/docs/source/developers/extensions/plugins.rst

 Publishing Your Project Plugin
 ------------------------------

-To publish a plugin in the CrafterCMS Marketplace you can follow the instructions in :ref:`marketplace_create_plugins`
+To publish a plugin in the CrafterCMS Marketplace you can follow the instructions in :ref:`marketplace_create_extensions`

 |
 |